Updated 10 April 2025

 Find out if you need to deter the pets from any particular plants, and the best way to do this.
 Find out the signs of toxicity for these particular plants so that you're prepared, should the worst happen.

-If they have one, find out how should you look after it and whether you're allowed in.
+If they have a pool, pond or other garden water features, find out how should you look after it, whether you're allowed in, and whether it's pet-proof.

 And there we have it - your ultimate house sitter checklist for before your sit.
 You should receive a welcome guide from the pet parents so that you’re all clued-up on everything pets, home and garden, but it’s always good to ask as many questions as you can think of before the sit begins.